 During peak hours, there’s a high possibility for restaurants to make double or even triple the amount they would at any other time of the day.
 It’s evident that the average consumer will be more likely to leave the house or work towards these periods.

-Off-peak hours: the dreaded periods when your restaurant is less likely to make a dollar than lose a few.
+But then, there are off-peak hours: the dreaded periods when your restaurant is less likely to lose a dollar than make a few.
 For years, it’s been common practice to close during those times.
-By barring the doors, costs have been saved across the board, from labor to operations.
+By barring the doors, costs have been saved across the board – from labor to operations.

 Start Serving Small Plates during Off-Peak Hours

 Modern dining behavior is partial to small plates.
 The recession can be seen as having changed the meal landscape for dining establishments.
 To save money and be cost-efficient, consumers became less observant of the traditional three meals.
 Having to be more fiscally conscious has drawn diners to smaller portions and plates, as well as to special pricing.
 Consumers are less full after a smaller meal, leaving them more likely to snack throughout the day at odd hours.

 In 2019, no hour is off-limits when it comes to food consumption.
 The acceptance of small plates has turned off-peak hours into hopping hours.

 The beauty of snacking is that it can take place at any time of the day.
 As a restaurant, appealing to this side of consumer behavior is only to your benefit.
 Below we show you how, without interfering with your regular menu.